Sriveniyellaboyina/OptiCrop/README.md

 - 📊 Simple and user-friendly interface for entering agricultural data.
 - ⚡ Provides instant crop recommendations with high prediction accuracy.
 - 📱 Clean and responsive design compatible with desktop and mobile devices.
+- ☁️ Deployed and accessible online using Render.

 ---